 "Hilary Campbell’s Ave Maria, commissioned by the Consort in 2012 and correspondingly well suited to them, was beautifully atmospheric and especially effective..."

-Hilary was honoured to be made an Associate of the Royal Academy of Music (ARAM) earlier this month.
+Hilary was honoured to be made an Associate of the Royal Academy of Music (ARAM) last year.

-With Blossom Street, Hilary has just recorded her third Naxos disc, due for release in a few months' time.
+With Blossom Street, Hilary recorded her third Naxos disc, released in January 2019.

-Blossom Street, of which Hilary is founder and director, has just launched a crowdfunder campaign for their new Naxos disc, which celebrates the 100th anniversary of women gaining the vote.
+Blossom Street, of which Hilary is founder and director, launched a crowdfunder campaign for their new Naxos disc, which celebrates the 100th anniversary of women gaining the vote.
 Read more here.

 In early 2018, Hilary was thrilled to make her debut with the BBC Singers.
 The first broadcast as part of this project will be aired on Radio 3 on 6 February.
 Read more here.

 In June 2017, Hilary was delighted to Chorus Master a performance of Mahler Symphony No. 2, conducted by Semyon Bychkov, who was directing the Royal Academy Symphony Orchestra and Chorus.